5 Reasons SEO Content is Still King

 - Keyword research (searcher intent).
 The most important step to generating quality content is understanding what your user considers to be “high-quality, informative and engaging.”

 Performing keyword research will help you to identify what your users are searching for and what search terms they’re using to find it.
 You can then focus your content on a set of targeted keywords for which you want it to rank.
 Keyword research should be performed regularly in the content creation process.

 Don’t get caught up in creating content stuffed with those keywords.
 In fact, do the opposite and create content that answers the “intent” of those keywords and phrases that are searched.
 This helps a site to create genuine content, with user interest in mind.

-- Tags – In today’s SEO world there are only two crucial tags to include your keywords during content creation.
-That’s the title tag and in the actual content.
-However, it’s still nice to have them in the Heading Tags (H1 & H2), URL, Meta Description, and even in the image alt attributes when possible.
+- Optimize tags, metadata and more.
+The two most important areas wherein you should include your main keywords are in the title tag and in the content itself.
+However, it provides an added boost to your SEO efforts if you incorporate them into your heading (H1 and H2) tags, meta descriptions and even in the image-alt attributes when possible.
 This information will help guide the search engine crawlers as well as any potential visitors from the SERP pages.

-- Associated Words – Like we mentioned above, search engines are getting really smart.
-They are connecting phrases and concepts associated with the general theme of a piece of content to push rankings.
-If the piece is about Major League Baseball teams, but doesn’t mention a single team, Google and other search engines are smart enough to raise a red flag to divert users from potential “keyword stuffing” articles.
+- Associated words.
+As we mentioned above, search engines are getting smarter—they are connecting phrases and concepts associated with the general theme of a piece of content to push rankings.
+For example, if the piece is about Major League Baseball teams but doesn’t mention a single team, Google and other search engines are smart enough to raise a red flag to divert users from potential “keyword stuffing” articles.

 Content should be focused and structured in a straightforward manner.
 This helps both users to find the information they need and search engines to properly index and rank your content.

 All the ideas discussed above revolve around the theme of engagement.
 Content is king because it can create a meaningful connection with consumers.
 From family obligations to work requirements and more, modern society is putting increasing demands on our time, so when it comes to capturing the attention of your users, time is of the essence.